The Balmer Break and Optical Continuum of Little Red Dots from Super-Eddington Accretion: Discussion and summary

 Despite the success of our model in reproducing aspects of the observed spectra of LRDs, many open questions remain.
 Returning to the cartoon in Figure~\ref{fig:cartoon}, while we can reproduce a Balmer break from a disk geometry, it is unclear how to truncate the disk at $T_{\rm eff}\sim5000{\rm~K}$, which is required to reproduce the optical redness of the LRDs (Figure~\ref{fig:diskspec_m7l2}).
 A structural change of the disk, due to the opacity or other properties of the gas at this particular effective temperature, might generate such a truncation.
 Specifically, the disk could potentially become quasi-spherical at small radii, leading to a composite disk-sphere scenario.
 However, we have not explored at what radius this transition should occur and whether it is connected to an effective temperature of $\sim 5000$ K. In the sphere scenario, we have remained agnostic about the exact cause of the geometric thickness.
 Radiation pressure alone can only support a geometrically thick disk within a radius $\sim10\lambda_{\rm Edd}R_{\rm g}$, which is generally smaller than the photospheric radius in our spherical models.
 If, however, dense gas is fueled from larger scales with a wide range of angular momenta, or if optically thick winds from small radii modify the dynamical and emission properties of the gas at large radii, the spherical structure may be maintained at the scale of the $\sim5000{\rm~K}$ photosphere.

-We have yet to account for the origin of the broad emission lines of LRDs.
+We have yet to account for the origin of the broad emission lines and the blue UV continua of LRDs.
 Super-Eddington accretion theory and simulations generically predict rapid outflows with a much lower density than other regions of the flow \citep[e.g.,][]{Shakura1973,Jiang2019}; these may also be quite clumpy \citep{Kobayashi2018}, as is the case for radiation-driven stellar winds \citep[e.g.,][]{Owocki2004}.
-Such lower-density regions may expose hot gas at smaller radii, enabling ionizing photons to escape and power the broad lines.
+Such lower-density regions may expose hot gas at smaller radii, whose thermal emission may contribute to the blue UV continuum and emit ionizing photons that power the broad lines.
 Indeed, our spherical models with lower reference density (which could correspond to a higher-speed component at a given mass flow rate) have significantly higher effective temperatures (Figures~\ref{fig:sphere_teff} and \ref{fig:spherespec_m6}).
 An appropriate superposition of a range of flow velocities and densities could plausibly explain the full spectra of LRDs from the UV to the near-infrared, including the broad emission lines.
+Still, the UV continuum may additionally contain starlight from the host galaxy \citep{Naidu2025,Rinaldi2024,Chen2025a,Lin2025b}, nebular emission \citep{Chen2025b}, or a mixture of these contributions.
+If so, a complete model of LRDs will need to extend beyond the accreting black hole towards the galactic scale.